MotifExplainer: a Motif-based Graph Neural Network Explainer: Experimental Studies

 \subsection{Quantitative Results}

-In this section, we evaluate our method using three datasets.
+Under inductive learning settings, we compared our methods with other state-of-the-art models on graph classification tasks with MUTAG, PTC, NCI1, PROTEINS, IMDB-BINARY, and BA-2Motifs datasets.
+Under transductive learning settings, we compare our proposed method with other state-of-the-art models in terms of node classification accuracy.
+We report node classification accuracies on datasets BA-Shape.

 To fully demonstrate the importance of motifs in GNN explanation, we build an explanation model named AttnExplainer, which directly uses an attention model to score and select edges instead of motifs.
 In AttnExplainer, an edge embedding is generated by taking the mean of its two ending nodes embedding.
+We will discuss more on AttnExplainer in section~\ref{sec:abl}.

-We report the Fidelity score under different Sparsity values on the MUTAG dataset and accuracy on the other two synthetic datasets.
+We first report the Fidelity scores under the same Sparsity value on five real-world datasets and the accuracy on the other two synthetic datasets.
 The results are summarized in Table~\ref{table:quantitative}.
-From the results, our MotifExplainer consistently outperforms previous state-of-the-art models on all three datasets under Sparsity values ranging from 0.35 to 0.8.
-Note that our method is 100\% accurate on two synthetic datasets and achieves at least 38.6\% improvements on the MUTAG dataset, demonstrating our model's effectiveness.
+From the results, our MotifExplainer consistently outperforms previous state-of-the-art models on all seven datasets under a Sparsity value equal to 0.7.
+Note that our method achieves 100\% accuracy on two synthetic datasets and at least 2.6\% to 19.0\% improvements on the real-world datasets.

+In addition, more Fidelity scores on the real-world datasets are shown in Table~\ref{tab:3}, ~\ref{tab:4}, ~\ref{tab:5}.
+Table~\ref{tab:3} compares our method with other baselines on the MUTAG dataset under different Sparsity values from 0.4 to 0.8.
+We can see that our method achieves the best performance in terms of Fidelity and Sparsity on the evaluated dataset.
+Table~\ref{tab:4} and \ref{tab:5} show the performance of our proposed model on four real-world datasets.
+We notice that MotifExplainer surpasses all the baselines by a notable margin.

-When changing the value of Sparsity, our model can maintain very good performance.
+Our model can maintain good performances when Sparsity is high.
 In particular, in the case of high Sparsity, the explanation contains a very limited number of edges, which shows that our model can identify the most important structures for GNN explanations.
-Using motifs as basic explanation units, our model can preserve the characteristics of motifs and the connectivity of edges.
+Using motifs as basic explanation units, our model can preserve the characteristics of motifs and the connectivity of edges which provide a robust explainer compare to other baselines.

-In most cases, AttnExplainer can outperform the baseline model, which demonstrates the explanation ability of attention mechanism.
-Compared to AttnExplainer, our MotifExplainer outperform it in all cases.
-This is because motifs can better obtain structural information than edges by using motif as the basic unit for explanation.
+To this end, MotifExplainer can learn to discover the motif-based explanation in a global view of the whole dataset and thus outperforms all baselines on all seven datasets, which demonstrates the effectiveness of our MotifExplainer.